It’s easy to write a survey, too

-When a world renowned medical researcher came to our small shop for a survey, I was flabbergasted.
+When a world-renowned medical researcher came to our small shop and asked us to write a survey, I was flabbergasted

 Here are five things contributing to the decrease in quality of the research we see, particularly the survey research: